John M. Ashbrook: 1972 presidential election

-Death and legacy
+Death

-In 1982, Ashbrook announced his intention to seek the Republican nomination to challenge incumbent Democratic Senator Howard Metzenbaum and polls showed him winning the primary with a plurality.
+In 1982, Ashbrook ran for U.S. Senate, seeking to challenge Democratic incumbent Howard Metzenbaum.
+Polling showed that he was the frontrunner in the Republican primary.
 However, on April 24, 1982, he suffered a gastric hemorrhage at the offices of The Johnstown Independent, and died at Licking Memorial Hospital in Newark, Ohio, aged 53.
 President Ronald Reagan memorialized him, saying: "John Ashbrook was a man of courage and principle.
 He served his constituents and his country with dedication and devotion, always working towards the betterment of his fellow man.
 His patriotism and deep belief in the greatness of America never wavered and his articulate and passionate calls for a return to old-fashioned American values earned him the respect of all who knew him."

 Ashbrook's widow, Jean Spencer Ashbrook, was chosen in a special election to serve the remaining seven months of his congressional term.

+Ashbrook Center

 The Ashbrook Center for Public Affairs at Ashland University was named for Ashbrook in 1983.
 A periodic John M. Ashbrook Memorial Dinner at the center features leading conservative speakers from President Ronald Reagan (first dinner; dedication of the Center, in 1983) and Margaret Thatcher (1993) to Mitt Romney (April 2010) and John Boehner (June 2011).